maxianren/DE_data_lake_S3/README.md

 etl.py: connect to cloud server, extract data from S3, transform them into desired form and load data back into S3 as final product

-debugging.ipynb: code to test if the implementation correspond to expectation and debug
+debug.ipynb: code to test if the implementation correspond to expectation and debug

 Steps of implementation: